chericito/mobohubb-docs/docs/Quick Start Guides/mobohubb-quick-overview.md

 **In this guide you'll learn**

-* What Mobohubb is
+* What is Mobohubb?
-* The main benefits of using Mobohubb
+* Key benefits of Mobohubb
 * Common terms and definitions to get you started

 ***